iliapnmrv/react-native-urovo/README.md

 }
 ```

-You can learn more about symbology [on official website](https://en.urovo.com/developer/android/device/scanner/configuration/Symbology.html)
+For additional details on supported symbologies, please refer to the [official Urovo documentation](https://en.urovo.com/developer/android/device/scanner/configuration/Symbology.html)

 ## Contributing

-If you have any feature requests, feel free ask for it
+If you have any feature requests or suggestions, feel free to open an issue or submit a pull request.

 ## License